AiTuDou/KettleAgent/README.md

 Add your OpenAI API Key as an environment variable OPENAI_API_KEY

 ### Running
+If you don't want to run against OpenAI API, then uncomment the `KeyboardInputCommandSource` instead.
+That class takes in input from the keyboard and sends it off to the CommandExecutors.
+So a little bit cheaper to experiment.

 Run the Kettle Simulator Godot project, which will start a websocket server on port `50102`.

 Now run the `_main.py` main entry file.